pavan-ranganath/zkid-backend-alpha-v1/README.md

 To maintain a consistent coding style across different IDEs, the project contains `.editorconfig`

-## nodemailer
+## Nodemailer
 The project uses the [nodemailer](https://nodemailer.com/about/) package to send emails.

-Change the src/config/config.js to configure SMTP transport for different kind of authentication mechanism Current configuration supports plain login mechanism
+Change the src/config/config.js to configure SMTP transport for different kind of authentication mechanism.

+Current configuration supports plain login mechanism